-Digital inclusion practitioners have been working to end the digital divide for decades, creating their own community, definitions, resources, and gaining knowledge of what works and doesn’t.
+Across the country, community organizations, libraries, local governments, and others have been working to end the digital divide for decades.
+NDIA brought the community together to create shared definitions, share resources, and gain knowledge of what works and doesn’t.
 Digital inclusion is a multifaceted issue that takes time to understand and NDIA is here to help!

 NDIA started working on digital inclusion in 2015 to support practitioners on the ground.
 NDIA is a community of digital inclusion practitioners and advocates working collaboratively to craft, identify, and disseminate financial and operational resources for digital inclusion programs while serving as a bridge to policymakers and the general public.

 People of color, older adults, and those with lower levels of education and income are less likely to have broadband service at home (Pew Research Center).
 Based on data from the American Community Survey, 36 million households in total are without wireline internet access (wireline means fiber, DSL, and cable).
 Twenty-six million of these homes are in urban areas, while 10 million households in rural areas do not have wireline internet access.
 US households that do not have a computer or tablet in the home make up over half of the households without a device of any kind.

 This illustrates that digital exclusion is both an urban and rural issue and the significant barrier to internet adoption is cost.